Ekrem İmamoğlu: Alleged assassination attempt

 On 1 December 2020, OdaTV reported that the Islamic State plotted to assassinate İmamoğlu.
 It was reported that a group of ISIS militants had been caught.
-Also, İmamoğlu's security guards had been instructed to “be more careful” on 23 November 2020.The Interior Minister Süleyman Soylu said: "We receive intelligence like this from time to time, but they are not disclosed to the public," but the Turkish Police denied that an assassination attempt was in place.
+Also, İmamoğlu's security guards had been instructed to "be more careful" on 23 November 2020.
+The Interior Minister Süleyman Soylu said: "We receive intelligence like this from time to time, but they are not disclosed to the public," but the Turkish Police denied that an assassination attempt was in place.
 It also refuted claims that the assassins were apprehended.

 Trial

-On 14 December 2022, Ekrem İmamoğlu was sentenced to two years in prison for calling the Turkish Supreme Election Council "fools" three years ago.
-The ruling has been seen as an attempt by the Erdoğan government to centralize power against popular opposition, and remove a potential political rival.
+On 14 December 2022, Ekrem İmamoğlu was sentenced to two years in prison for calling the Turkish Supreme Election Council "fools" three years prior.
+The ruling was seen as an attempt by the Erdoğan government to centralize power against popular opposition, and remove a potential political rival.
 The trial drew wide international condemnation, and protests were organized in front of the Istanbul Municipality in response to it.
 Additionally, European mayors gathered in Istanbul in a show of support.

-2023 Presidential elections
+2023 presidential elections

-For the 2023 Turkish presidential elections, leader of Republican People's Party, Kemal Kılıçdaroğlu declared his candidacy.
+For the 2023 Turkish presidential elections, leader of the CHP, Kemal Kılıçdaroğlu declared his candidacy.
 Ekrem İmamoğlu, Mansur Yavaş and the leaders of five parties in the Nation Alliance were named as vice-president candidates.

+On 7 May, Ekrem İmamoğlu was attacked during a pro-Kılıçdaroğlu rally in Erzurum.
+His rally was interrupted, and stones were thrown by a mob of roughly 200 people, who attacked both the people gathered for the rally and İmamoğlu. İmamoğlu said at least 9 people from the rally crowd were wounded by the stones that were thrown by the attackers.
+Later it was reported that 17 people were severely wounded and taken to the hospital.
+Government officials and members of the leading party praised the attackers and blamed İmamoğlu for hosting the rally in Erzurum.

+Following Turkish President Recep Tayyip Erdogan's victory in the presidential runoff election on 28 May 2023, İmamoğlu called for significant changes inside the major opposition Republican People's Party (CHP).

+During a press conference on 7 June, İmamoğlu indirectly challenged CHP leader Kemal Kılıçdaroğlu, claiming that cosmetic changes, such as dissolving and renewing the party's central management committee, would be insufficient to accomplish true transformation.

+On 28 July, he wrote a letter to the newspaper Oksijen explaining what he meant by "change within his party."
+His letter came one day after he stated that society demanded that the CHP's leadership and administration be changed.
+In a comprehensive letter, İmamoğlu stated that present political party structures "do not meet the needs of Turkey."